EmanoelRdeA/EmanoelRdeA/README.md

-Hello I am Emanoel,
+Hello, I'm Emanoel,

 <a href="https://www.linkedin.com/in/emanoel-aragao/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an aspiring cybersecurity analyst with a deep commitment to protecting sensitive information and shielding individuals from malicious activities, especially in everyday interactions on social media and other online platforms.
+I'm an aspiring **Cybersecurity Analyst** with a deep commitment to protecting sensitive information and shielding users from malicious activity, especially in everyday digital interactions like social media and web applications.

-My primary interests lie in identifying and mitigating bugs, fixing errors, and uncovering vulnerabilities in web pages and operating systems.
-These challenges excite me and drive my passion for continuous learning and improvement in the cybersecurity field.

-I bring a strong set of technical skills to the table, including proficiency in Linux, JavaScript, log analysis, and web traffic inspection using tools like Wireshark.
-These skills enable me to effectively identify potential security threats, analyze and interpret data, and implement robust security measures.

-I believe that my strengths and values align well with the security goals of various organizations.
-By leveraging my technical expertise and passion for cybersecurity, I am confident in my ability to help companies safeguard their sensitive data, enhance their security protocols, and foster a safer digital environment for all users.
+Currently pursuing a degree in **Cyber Defense** at Estácio (3rd semester), I'm also developing my skills through labs, certifications, and real world challenges like **Hack The Box**.

 ### Network
 <div>